Isoparametric polynomials and sums of squares: Introduction

-The case $g=4$ is the most difficult case as in the classification procedure, because it is the only case that there are infinitely many homogeneous and also infinitely many nonhomogeneous isoparametric hypersurfaces.
-Fortunately, due to the classification, we need only consider the isoparametric polynomials in the OT-FKM type and the exceptional two homogeneous cases with $(m_+,m_-)=(2,2), (4,5)$, which will be solved in Sections \ref{secg4OTFKM} and \ref{secg42245}, respectively.
-Since for both of the OT-FKM type and the two exceptional classes in the case $g=4$ we can always\footnote{For any isoparametric polynomial $F$ with multiplicities $(m_+, m_-)$, $F':=-F$ is an isoparametric polynomial with multiplicities $(m_-, m_+)$ determining the same class of isoparametric hypersurfaces with converse focal submanifolds $M_{\pm}'=M_{\mp}$.
-Hence we regard them as equivalent versions.
-The class $(4,5)$ would be replaced by $(5,4)$ for the sake of consistency (see Section \ref{secg42245}). } write $F(x)$ as $|x|^4$ minus some given \emph{sos} form, the \emph{psd} form $G_F^-$ is automatically \emph{sos}.
+The case $g=4$ is the most difficult case as in the classification process, because it is the only case in which there are infinitely many homogeneous and nonhomogeneous isoparametric hypersurfaces.
+Fortunately, due to the classification, we only need to consider the isoparametric polynomials of OT-FKM type and the exceptional two homogeneous cases with $(m_+,m_-)=(2,2), (4,5)$, which will be solved in Sections \ref{secg4OTFKM} and \ref{secg42245}, respectively.
+For both of these two types, we can always\footnote{For any isoparametric polynomial $F$ with multiplicities $(m_+, m_-)$, $F':=-F$ is an isoparametric polynomial with multiplicities $(m_-, m_+)$ determining the same class of isoparametric hypersurfaces with converse focal submanifolds $M_{\pm}'=M_{\mp}$.
+Hence we regard them as equivalent.
+The class $(4,5)$ would be replaced by $(5,4)$ for the sake of consistency (see Section \ref{secg42245}). } write $F(x)$ as $|x|^4$ minus some given \emph{sos} form (see (\ref{g422}, \ref{g445}, \ref{FKM isop. poly.})), thus $G_F^-$ is automatically \emph{sos}.
 However, it turns out that only in a few (though still infinitely many) classes $G_F^+$ is \emph{sos}.
 For the sake of clarity, we list the classification of these \emph{sos} forms in the following tables, where $k\in\mathbb{N}$, $(4,3)^I$ denotes the unique OT-FKM type with $(m_+,m_-)=(4,3)$ of the indefinite class, $G_F^{\pm}, H_F$ are \emph{psd} forms in (\ref{psdform}) with $F$ expressed in (\ref{Cartanpoly}, \ref{Cartanpoly248}), (\ref{g422}, \ref{g445}, \ref{FKM isop. poly.}), (\ref{isopg6}) for $g=3,4,6$ respectively.